 Dog-Friendly Sightseeing in Townsville

 Townsville is dominated by Castle Hill, the 286m high outcrop that looms up above the city centre and the Strand.
-Don’t visit Townsville without heading to the top and taking in the view from the multiple lookouts.
+Don’t visit Townsville without heading to the top and taking in the impressive views from the multiple lookouts.

 There’s two options available for getting to the top: driving along the steep windy road, which isn’t suitable for caravans, or walking up.
 The most popular walking trail heading up is the Goat Track, starting from Hillside Crescent.
 Allow 1 hour for the 1.3km return walk with around 1300 steps.
 Some walkers instead make use of the road, but I wouldn’t recommend this option if you’re with a dog.

-If you would prefer to drive up, there’s still three short walking trails available at the summit: the Summit, Radar Hill and Pill Box Walks.
+If you would prefer to simply drive up, there’s still three short walking trails available at the summit you can complete: the Summit, Radar Hill and Pill Box Walks.
 Use them to access the different vantage points overlooking different parts of the city.

 Dogs should be on a leash while in the Castle Hill Reserve, both at the lookouts and on the walking trails.
 At the time of my visit, I noticed a sign about rangers carrying out checks for unleashed and unregistered dogs.

 Townsville is home to a beautiful stretch of sand close to the city centre, the Strand, running along North Ward.
-It’s also the only patrolled beach in the area, plus has a rock pool at the northern end.
+It’s also the only patrolled beach in the area, plus there is a rock pool at the northern end.

-Not surprisingly, dogs aren’t allowed onto the actual beach, but as long as they stay on a leash, they’re welcome to stroll with you in the park that runs behind the beach.
+Not surprisingly, dogs aren’t allowed onto the actual beach.
+However, as long as they stay on a leash, they’re welcome to stroll with you in the park that runs behind the beach.
 There’s plenty of trees to provide shade, as well as picnic tables and cafes scattered along its length.
+It’s a fabulous easy walk.

 Don’t miss going out onto the short jetty about halfway along.
 Just off the jetty is the Siren sculpture, part of the Museum of Underwater Art, which is best viewed at sunset as it changes colour to show the current water temperature of a nearby reef.